-Ric Ocasek Separated From His Wife Of 28 Years Last Year, But She Was There For Him At The End
+Ric Ocasek Separated From His Wife of 28 Years Last Year, but She Was There for Him at the End

-When the emergency services were summoned to Ric Ocasek’s home on Sunday, there was some speculation about the call for help being made by his wife, model Paulina Porizkova, from whom Ocasek was separated at the time of his death.
+When emergency personnel were summoned to Ric Ocasek’s home in Manhattan on Sunday, there was some speculation about the call for help being made by his wife, model Paulina Porizkova, from whom Ocasek was separated at the time of his death.

 Although the pair were together for 28 years, they announced their separation in May 2018.